Theodorick Bland (judge)

-Theodorick Bland (December 6, 1776 – November 16, 1846) was a Maryland attorney, statesman, a United States district judge of the United States District Court for the District of Maryland and Chancellor of Maryland.
+Theodorick Bland (December 6, 1776 – November 16, 1846) was an American attorney and statesman who was Chancellor of Maryland from 1824 to 1846 and a United States district judge of the United States District Court for the District of Maryland.

 Education and early career

 Born in Dinwiddie County, Virginia, Bland was admitted to the bar in 1797.
 He was in private practice of law in Danville Virginia, then in Tennessee and Kentucky, and finally in Baltimore, Maryland.
 Around 1800, he settled in Baltimore after reportedly after "becoming dissatisfied with life on the frontier".
 He was elected a member of the Maryland House of Delegates in 1809 where he helped to write a new criminal code for the state.
 He was secretary of the Committee of Public Safety for Baltimore, beginning in 1812.
 On October 10, 1812, Bland was appointed to succeed Thomas Jones an associate judge for the 6th Judicial District of Maryland, which included Baltimore and Harford Counties, and served in that capacity until 1817.
 During the War of 1812, he was Secretary of the city's Committee of Safety, and was active in defense of the city at the time of British invasion.